 Tax on the production of oil or natural gas severed from any well or wells in Alabama.
-(See also OIL AND GAS PRIVILEGE TAX).
+(See also Oil and Gas Privilege Tax).

 2% of the gross value of the oil or gas at the point of production.
-However, the tax on offshore production, produced from depths greater than 8,000 feet below mean sea level, is computed at the rate of 1.66% of the gross proceeds attributable to the offshore production.
-(See MAJOR EXEMPTIONS).
+1% for any well permitted between July 1, 1996, and July 1, 2002, that is not a replacement well, for five years from first production.
+The tax on offshore production, produced from depths greater than 8,000 feet below mean sea level, is computed at the rate of 1.66% of the gross proceeds attributable to the offshore production.
+(See Major Exemptions).